-The average Teacher attendance rate including medical leave, and illness absences was 98%.
+The average Teacher attendance rate including medical leave, and illness absences was 98.3%.

-Throughout 2016, there was an 85% retention of full-time teachers for 2016.
+Throughout 2017 there was a 77% retention of full-time teachers for 2017.
 Teachers who left the school pursed new professional options.

 9. Student Attendance and Management of Non-attendance